-Except for molybdenum (15, 14 mg/l), all EPA regulated metals were below 1988 national mean concentrations.
+EPA regulated metals were below 1988 national mean concentrations.
 Some non-regulated metals were present in high concentrations, including Al, Ba, Cr, and Mn.
 Rare metals, including Yt and Va, were present in the elevated ppm range.

-Whether the levels of non-regulated metals found at Augusta Georgia's Messerly Plant at the time of the Boyce and McElmurray cases posed a risk to public health depends primarily on the chemical species that were present.
-For example, high concentrations of Cr[VI] when present in clay dusts blowing from treated fields in the southeastern U.S. could present a significant risk of lung cancer.
+Whether the levels of non-regulated metals in Augusta's biosolids posed a risk to public health depends primarily on which chemical species were present.
+For example, high concentrations of Cr [VI] in clay dusts blowing from treated fields in the southeastern U.S. could present a significant risk of lung cancer.
 Barium sulfate, which is widely used as an x-ray contrast medium, is found in all sewage sludges and is generally non-toxic.
-Barium chloride, however, can be quite toxic and is used in veterinary medicine and to poison rats and mice.
-Sewage sludge containing high levels of this form of barium could pose a risk.
-EPA, however, does not require any determinations of the chemical species present under the 503 rule.
+Barium chloride, however, which has been used to poison rats and mice, can be quite toxic to humans.
+Sewage sludge containing high levels of this form of barium, therefore, could pose a risk to public health.
+But, under the 503 rule, EPA does not require any determinations of which chemical species are present in biosolids.